TheRolfFR/firestorm-db/README.md

 // type: { [ID_FIELD]: string, name: string, password: string, pets: string[] }
 ```

 Injected methods should also be stored in this interface.
-They'll get filtered out from write operations to prevent false positives:
+They'll be filtered out from write operations correctly, so don't worry about potential typing inaccuracies:

 ```ts
 import firestorm from "firestorm-db";